 Under some circumstances AEMO will be required to dispatch or activate reserves that are contracted under the long-notice or medium-notice situations as well as contracting with additional reserves under the short-notice situations.
 Under these circumstances AEMO should aim to maximise the effectiveness of reserve contracts at the least cost to end use consumers of electricity by selecting the least cost combination of reserves contracted under the long, medium and short-notice situations.
-However, where AEMO has only a few hours notice of a reserve shortfall it may have insufficient time to determine the least cost combination of reserves contracts and medium-notice reserve contracts ahead of contracting for further reserves using the short-notice RERT.
+However, where AEMO has only a few hours notice of a reserve shortfall it may have insufficient time to determine the least cost combination of reserves.
+In which case AEMO should dispatch or activate its long-notice and medium-notice reserve contracts ahead of contracting for further reserves using the short-notice RERT.
 Nevertheless, where AEMO has sufficient time to perform the necessary analysis it should aim to maximise the cost effectiveness of the RERT by selecting the combination of reserve contracts that has the lowest incremental cost.